bryanyee/stock-app/notes.md

 Minimum Technical Requirements:
 - x Add at least three components - list view, detail view and header component that gets displayed in the detail view
-- Add a service to handle API access
+- x Add a service to handle API access

 Extra Credit Ideas:
 - Make the app look good using material design or bootstrap